-The Authority has an Anti Fraud and Corruption Policy which is regularly updated and approved by the Committee.
-The Committee reviews the Internal Audit Strategy and Annual Internal Audit Plan, which includes the Counter Fraud Work Programme for the year.
+The Authority has an Anti Fraud and Corruption Policy which is regularly updated and is also approved by the Governance Committee.
+Regular reviews and achievement of the annually reviewed audit plan are discussed with me, but importantly, reported separately to the committee.
+It is important that the Internal Audit Strategy and Annual Internal Audit Plan, which includes the Counter Fraud Work Programme for the year, is established independently in accordance with best practice.

 The Counter Fraud Work Programme is based on a Fraud Risk Assessment for the effective deployment of resources and includes both reactive and proactive work.
-The committee receives half yearly updates on progress against the Counter Fraud Work Programme with any areas of suspected fraud identified, together with any necessary control measures to be implemented to mitigate the risk of further fraud.
-Updates are also presented on the implementation of the control improvements.
+I receive half yearly updates on progress against the Counter Fraud Work Programme with any areas of suspected fraud identified, together with any necessary control measures to be implemented to mitigate the risk of further fraud.
+Updates are also presented on the implementation of the control improvements and all findings are reported to members as appropriate.

 The system of internal control is a significant part of the Governance framework within the Authority and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
 Internal management control arrangements are in place which should identify and prevent fraud risks from occurring and detect them if they do occur.
-The Authority participates in the National Fraud Initiative and subsequent investigations.

-communicating to employees its view on business practice and ethical behaviour and communicating to you the processes for identifying and responding to fraud and error;
+The Authority engages in numerous fraud prevention and identification activity, including corporate processes, such as participating in the National Fraud Initiative communicating to employees its view on business practice and ethical behaviour and communicating to those charged with governance the processes for identifying and responding to fraud and error;